 Everyone loves getting a great return on investment.
-The market can provide some ups and downs along the way, and all in all, a well-diversified portfolio can help manage some of the downside risk.
+The market can provide some ups and downs along the way, and all in all, a well-diversified portfolio can shield you from some downside risk.
 However, don’t expect parabolic returns either.

 Up, up and away!